aNickzz/tracery/readme.md

 5. `npm install --global gulp`
 6. `gulp`
 7. Allow everything to compile, then optionally Ctrl+C to stop gulp.
-8. Open tests.html in your browser
+8. Open interactive.html in your browser

-This is not an interactive page right now, i've only just got this thing compiling at all.

 ## Basic usage